alessiabertugli/AC-VRNN/README.md

 ## Datasets

-ETH/UCY DATSETS
+1. ETH/UCY DATSETS

-A) SGAN/STAGT dataset version
+A) SGAN/STAGT dataset version.
-B) SR_LSTM version (only Biwi Eth annotations are changed)
+B) SR_LSTM version (only Biwi Eth annotations are changed).
-C) Social Ways version --> to obtain the dataset take Social-Ways data and use dataset_processing/process_sways.py to process the data for this code
+C) Social Ways version --> to obtain the dataset take Social-Ways data and use dataset_processing/process_sways.py to process the data for this code.

-SDD
+2. SDD

 Download TrajNet benchmark, take training data and use dataset_processing/split_sdd.py to process the data for this code